hardik1408/CS633-Parallel-Computing/README.md

 ```bash
 make
 ```
 The program is executed on a cluster managed by SLURM.
-A SLURM job script (\texttt{job.sh}) is used to specify the execution parameters and submit the job.
+A SLURM job script (job.sh) is used to specify the execution parameters and submit the job.
 To submit the job, use:
 ```bash
 sbatch job.sh